cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/2024-12-26-ascii-plot-part-1.md

 ## 🔖 Background Information

-There is no Background Information for this activity.
+There is no background information for this activity.

 ## 🎯 Problem Statement